prantlf/rollup-plugin-import-stylesheet/README.md

 :host { display: block }
 ```

-And import it for a custom element in `src/index.js`:
+And import it in a script `src/index.js`:

 ```js
 import styles from './styles.css'